11 Ways To Learn How To Run Longer And Increase Your Stamina

-Endurance and stamina are definitely two of the most important elements that any runner should have if they're increasing their mileage.
+Endurance and stamina are two of the most important elements that any runner should have if they intend to run for miles.

-So if your goal is to run longer and not feel exhausted, here are some tips to keep you going.
+So if your goal is to run longer and not feel like collapsing, here are some tips to keep you going.

 In fact, let’s say that this is required reading for any runner (be it starting out or a seasoned vet) trying to build up their endurance.